mahmoudaboeleineen/EBookShop/README.md

 EBookShop APP

 BookShop App which has Spinner Dispaly Book Categories and every category have many Books and prices, you can add books and <br/>
-it's prices by click the Floating Action Button, you can edit any book and price.
+it's prices by click the Floating Action Button, you can edit any book and price, Swipe left will delete the book .

 ## Features and libraries<br/>
    - MVVM architectural pattern.<br/>